 What popsicle mold should I use?
 A silicone popsicle mold is best, it makes it easy to remove the popsicles.
 I prefer to put my mold onto a small try or plate.
 This makes it easier to move it to the freezer without spills.

+How do you remove the popsicles?
 When ready to serve, hold the popsicle mold under running hot water for 5-10 seconds for easy removal of the popsicles.

 Have a dog?
 Don’t leave them out of the popsicle party, try my Frozen Blueberry Dog Treats recipe!

 - 3 lemons for juicing approximately 1/3 cup